All the questions in parts five and six are worth two marks each. The questions in part seven are worth one mark each.

 1. How to Answer FCE Reading Multiple-Choice Questions

-In part five, you’ll be given a longer text, with six questions at the end.
+In part five of the FCE Reading and Use of English Exam, you’ll be given a longer text, with six questions at the end.

 Each question is multiple choice, with four possible answers.